apache/kafka/README.md

 And you should see `INFO` level logs in the file under the `clients/build/test-results/test` directory.

 ### Specifying test retries ###
-By default, each failed test is retried once up to a maximum of three total retries per test run.
+Retries are disabled by default, but you can set maxTestRetryFailures and maxTestRetries to enable retries.

-Tests are retried at the end of the test task.
-Adjust these parameters in the following way:
+The following example declares -PmaxTestRetries=1 and -PmaxTestRetryFailures=3 to enable a failed test to be retried once, with a total retry limit of 3.

     ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=3

-Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
-This is controlled by similar parameters.
+The quarantinedTest task also has no retries by default, but you can set maxQuarantineTestRetries and maxQuarantineTestRetryFailures to enable retries, similar to the test task.

-    ./gradlew test -PmaxQuarantineTestRetries=3 -PmaxQuarantineTestRetryFailures=20
+    ./gradlew quarantinedTest -PmaxQuarantineTestRetries=3 -PmaxQuarantineTestRetryFailures=20

 See [Test Retry Gradle Plugin](https://github.com/gradle/test-retry-gradle-plugin) for and [build.yml](.github/workflows/build.yml) more details.